drinkbird/drinkbird.github.io/_posts/blog/2017-01-22-which-technology-to-pickup-next.md

 Event Sourcing is an alternative way of storing application data.
 Typically, we have a store of mutable data and we perform the standard [CRUD operations](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) to fulfill the needs of the application.
 In such scenarios, when we edit a record the old values are overwritten and when we delete a record the data is gone forever.

 In Event Sourcing we follow a different approach.
 We use an append-only store to record every single event that describes actions taken on data in specific domains of the application.
-As a result, an event-sourced system can be deterministically brought back to a state at any point in time, by simply replaying the stream of events logged in the append-onyly store.
+As a result, an event-sourced system can be deterministically brought back to a state at any point in time, by simply replaying the stream of events logged in the append-only store.

-As a programmer you should already be familiar with that strategy, since it's exactly how GIT works.
+As a programmer you should already be familiar with that strategy, since it's exactly how [GIT](https://git-scm.com) works.
 When we commit code, we only commit the changes since the previous commit.
 A *revision* then is a fixed point in history.
 When we *check out* a revision, GIT just replays all commits (events) that happened between the active revision and the targeted one.

 It's by no means a new concept.
 Numerous industries have been using it for hundreds of years, such as finance, accounting, insurance, medical and legal.
 Doctor's won't erase your medical history when they get new information, as like banks won't determine your available funds based on a database column.